bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 01:19:38

 So like here's the thing, right.
-So, for example, joint market, unfortunately, like kind of like it has volume that kind of comes and goes.
+So, for example, JoinMarket, unfortunately, has volume that kind of comes and goes.
 But it's not dissimilar to what you're describing.
-Right.
 I mean, you have a market maker in your case will be the liquidity provider probably.
 And, and then you have people who are just the takers there.
 And for some weird reason, I mean, it might, it could be the UI problem, right?